ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/python/python.md

 ## Create the Capsule

+Capsules provide the server for hosting applications on Code Capsules.

 ![space_image](images/space.png)

 We can deploy our Flask application to Code Capsules by clicking the "Create a New Capsule for Your Space" button.
 Do so, then: